rachits999003/rachits999003/README.md

 - `pytedit` – Lightweight terminal-based text editor in Python
 - `unitmaster` – Simple and useful unit conversion library that reduces google searches in every program by 90%.

-→ _Both have international users and 100+ combined downloads.
+→ Both have international users and 1600+ combined downloads.
 ---

 ## 📜 Publications